ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.swiss-weather-api/README.md

 This change makes it necessary to regenerate IDs.
 So, to install version 1.0.1, the currently running adapter instance must be completely removed and replaced with a new instance.
 - Because the IDs changed with version 1.0.1, the visu-views had to be adapted as well.
 You can get the updated views [here](https://github.com/baerengraben/ioBroker.swiss-weather-api/tree/master/views) and import them into ioBroker-Visu.

-**Update procedure Version 0.3.2 to 0.9.x**
-SRG has completely rebuilt its API.
-The old API (<= adapter version 0.3.2) is NOT supported anymore.
-From adapter version 0.9.x the new API of the SRG is used.
-That's why a new SRG APP (eg product "Freemium") must be created (https://developer.srgssr.ch/apis/srf-weather).
-See also Readme, chapter "Getting started" (below).
-Please also note that the new API will also create completely new objects.
-The good news is that the new API also provides  more data. ;)**

-So my recommendation for the update from 0.3.2 to 0.9.x is:
-- remove the old adapter before installing version 0.9.x.
-   - please note that the data-objects will be removed accordingly as well.
-- create a new freemium app on srg developer portal (https://developer.srgssr.ch/apis/srf-weather)
-- install new version 0.9.x and set configuration with new consumerkey and consumersecret
-  - on startup, the new adapter will create new, different data-objects.

 ## swiss-weather-api adapter for ioBroker

 Connects to the great SRF weather API (https://developer.srgssr.ch/apis/srf-weather).